ad-dotnet/CSharpLinearAlgebraicProject/README.md

 ## Using the Precompiled DLL with AD.Net

-1. Download `cSharpLinearAlgebraicProject.rar`.
+1. Download `cSharpLinearAlgebraicProject.zip`.
 2. Extract the archive.
-3. Locate the included `cSharpLinearAlgebraicProject.dll`.
+3. Locate the included `cSharp25LinearAlgebraFunctions.dll`.
 4. Open the [AD.Net interface](http://ad_net.stce.rwth-aachen.de).
 5. Upload the DLL.
 6. Select the method or methods to differentiate.